Blackhawk - High Keep

 “Fishing for compliments is not like you, knight.”

 “You have.”
 Blake folded his arms.
 “You’re the center of all the gossip.
 It’s said you’ve been all the way to our eastern border, to Petinbrok in the far north, and followed the Sea of Glass west before turning southward.
-And everywhere you’ve gone, tales of the return of the Knights of J’shua have sprung up as if there was an army of such men.
+And everywhere you’ve gone, tales of the return of the Knights of J’shua have sprung up as if an army of such men roamed the land.
 Not just you.”

-“People do enjoy exaggeration.
+“People exaggerate.
 However, it was as cold as everyone said it would be up north.”
 Jonathan winced and laughed.

 “I speak only the truth.
 You are blind to your effect on others.
-As for my country,” Blake smiled, “every man in Esthlanis must wield the sword to defend against any that would subjugate them, especially our rulers.
-Our wise men teach that Freislicht fell into darkness because your people became complacent, relying on the swords of others.”
+As for my country,” Blake smiled, “every man in Esthlanis is expected to defend himself against any that would subjugate them, especially our rulers.
+Our wise men teach Freislicht fell into darkness because your people became complacent, relying on the swords of others.”

-“There is more than a little truth to that,” Jon agreed.
+“There is more than a little truth to that,” Jonathan agreed.
 “But how do we reverse it?”

 “I am not sure this drink will catch on in Freislicht.”
 Jonathan shook his head, sipping the bitter brew.
-“Perhaps, the journey toward redemption must start with the Writings.”
+“The journey toward restoration must start with the Writings.”

 Jonathan laughed.
 “So they are sharing what I’ve taught.”

 “Most certainly.
 Every home in Esthlanis has the complete Writings.
 On their twelfth name day, every boy and girl receives the book and their first steel sword to ensure they learn both.
 But our school is new; we lack enough knights to teach.”